ervinn/windowsPopup-dev/README.md

 #####New in v0.0.4 :
 - Two new optional attributes are added to `wnp-popup` directive.
 Those are `wnp-on-open` and `wnp-on-close`.
 Now it is possible to add two callback functions, the function specified in `wnp-on-open` will be called when your window is opened, and the function in `wnp-on-close` will be called when your window is closed.
 Usage : ...  `wnp-on-open="yourOnOpenFnc(wnpName)" ... wnp-on-close="yourOnCloseFnc(wnpName)" `.
 Note : you need to use `wnpName` so the Window name will be passed in to your callback.
 The spelling is important for `wnpName` but the function name can be your choise.
 - BUG Fix : When the Child window reseted by pressing the F5 key, now the connections between Child and Parent are not lost.
+- Now, Parent window checks if the Child window loaded the AngularJS and windowPopup modules, before the `wnpOnOpen(wnpName)' method is called.
+If those are not loaded after a certern time interval, an alert error mesage is presented, and the popup window is closed.
+The time interval will be configurable.

 -----
 #####New in v0.0.3 :